 Social support is essential to your recovery, so make the time to call or hang out or send a message.

 This is a fantastic way to plan your days, set goals for yourself, and unleash your creative side.
 As the Bullet Journal website puts it, "The Bullet Journal is a customizable and forgiving organization system.
 It can be your to-do list, sketchbook, notebook, and diary, but most likely, it will be all of the above.
 It will teach you to do more with less."

-It is your own planning and creative haven for you to do as you wish with.
+It is your own planning and creative haven for you to do as you wish.

 If you're still not sure about bullet journals, there are plenty of websites and YouTube videos out there to help you figure out if keeping one would be useful for you.
 Boho Berry is a particularly good channel to go to in order to gain a good idea of how to start and use a bullet journal.

 I hope that these ideas help you to get onto the road to recovery.
-Regardless of whether you have suffered with depression for a day or 10+ years, you are not alone and you can get through this.
-You just need love and support, and with that you can get through anything, even this horrible chapter in your life.
+Regardless of whether you have suffered from depression for a day or 10+ years, you are not alone, and you can get through this.
+You just need love and support, and with that, you can get through anything, even this horrible chapter in your life.